-The Riverview Farmers Market is held at Riverview-Fisk Park (1 Bowers Street, Jersey City, NJ) in the Heights neighborhood.
+The Riverview Farmers Market is held at Riverview-Fisk Park (498 Palisades Avenue, Jersey City, NJ) in the Heights neighborhood.
 It is accessible by bus and via Hudson Bergen Light Rail (9th Street/Congress Street).

 Can I Apply to be a Vendor?

 Our vendor application generally opens in late winter/early Spring (February or March) and is open until mid to late March.
-After this time, applications are accepted for a waiting list slot at the market.
+After this time, applications may be accepted for a waiting list slot at the market, upon request.

 How Many Vendors Do You Have?

-The market features nearly approximately 25 vendors who sell great products from farms around New Jersey, including fresh produce, dairy, grass-fed meat, baked goods, sauces, and jellies, as well as locally made crafts, natural body products, and art.
-See our 2016 Vendors Page for more info!
+The market features approximately 15-20 vendors who sell great products from farms around New Jersey, including fresh produce, dairy, grass-fed meat, baked goods, sauces, and jellies, as well as locally made crafts and natural body products.

 Do You Have Special Programming and Events?